mojotech/torch/README.md

 </div>
 ```

 When adding the test component to your markup, you should see a FontAwesome heart icon and the Infinte Red logo.
-This will ensure that Brunch, or your asset builder of choice, correctly built torch's static assets.
+This will ensure that Brunch, or your asset builder of choice, correctly built Torch's static assets.

 ## Usage